We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Serious Eats / Nick Simpson

-The best way to clean an espresso machine is to backflush coffee detergent up into the group head using a blank filter basket that doesn’t have holes.
-Typically, this means users have to run the machine in five-second on-and-off cycles manually so it can pressurize the cleaning powder into the machine and dispel it through the pressure relief valve in the drip tray.
-However, many of the machines I tested had cleaning programs that ran those cycles automatically.
-Even better were the Breville machines that had alert systems that told you when it was time to perform a full cleaning cycle.
-Since espresso machines are expensive, the best way to keep them running for a long time is regular cleaning and maintenance.
-It’s a small user experience perk, but for home espresso beginners, automatic cleaning cycles are a great way to make sure you’re taking care of your new machine.
+The best way to clean an espresso machine is to backflush coffee detergent into the group head using a blank, solid filter basket.
+Typically, you’ll have to run the machine in five-second on-and-off intervals so it can pressurize the cleaning powder into the machine and dispel it through a valve in the drip tray.
+However, many of the machines we tested had automatic cleaning cycles.
+Basically, after the cleaning cycle’s selected and the requisite cleaning product is added, the machine cleaned itself.
+Even better were the Breville models that alerted you when it was time to perform a full cleaning cycle.

 The Criteria: What to Look for in an Espresso Machine